vogler75/winccua-pgwire-interface/README.md

 ### Prerequisites

 - Rust 1.70+
-- Access to a WinCC UA GraphQL server
+- Access to a WinCC Unified GraphQL server

 ### Installation